ayoayco/ayoayco/README.md

 🔭 Currently busy being a [frontend dev consultant in The Netherlands](https://www.linkedin.com/in/ayoayco/)

-🌱 Works on high-impact projects for sustainability, remote sensing & disaster mitigation
+🌱 Works on high-impact projects for sustainability, food security, remote sensing, & disaster mitigation

 👯 Finds it fun collaborating/maintaining opensource projects, especially ones related to games